 Some plants can help regulate overall hormonal levels by stimulating endocrine production.
 No new hormones are introduced in the body; therefore, allowing its own regulation.
 Macafem is a good supplement that nourishes the body and encourages it to regulate hormone production on its own.

 If these two options are not effective enough in reducing testosterone levels, you may want to consult your doctor to discuss other treatment options.
-To be better informed before your doctor's appointment, click on the following link, and learn about testosterone imbalance treatments.
+To be better informed before your doctor's appointment, click on the following link, and learn about lowering testosterone levels.